stephendwillson/Guitar-Parts/README.md

 ### Running Tests

-To run tests, use `pytest` from the root directory of the project, it should discover and run all tests in the `tests` directory.
+To run tests, use `pytest` from the root directory of the project.
+It should discover and run all tests in the `tests` directory.
 ```sh
 pytest
 ```